The group of access directives that you define. The directives grant levels of access to specific data for specific clients or groups of clients.

 A host computer that runs the Oracle Net Firewall Proxy.
 An application gateway looks and acts like a real server from the client's point of view, and a real client from the server's point of view.
 An application gateway sits between the Internet and company's internal network and provides middleman services (or proxy services) to users on either side.

 American Standard Code for Information Interchange character set, a convention for representing alphanumeric information using digital data.
 The collation sequence used by most computers with the exception of IBM and IBM-compatible computers.

-A piece of information that describes some aspect of a directory entry.
+A piece of information that describes an aspect of a directory entry.
 An entry comprises a set of attributes, each of which belongs to an object class.
-Moreover, each attribute has both a type—which describes the kind of information in the attribute—and a value—which contains the actual data.
+Moreover, each attribute has both a type, which describes the kind of information in the attribute, and a value which contains the actual data.

 A security method that enables you to have high confidence in the identity of users, clients, and servers in distributed environments.
 Network authentication methods can also provide the benefit of single sign-on for users.
-The following authentication methods are supported in Oracle9i, depending on whether or not Oracle Advanced Security is installed:
+The following authentication methods are supported:

 Memory that stores recently-accessed data to so that subsequent requests to access the same data can be processed quickly.

 Classless Inter-Domain Routing.
 In CIDR notation, an IPv6 subnet is denoted by the subnet prefix and the size in bits of the prefix (in decimal), separated by the slash (

 2001:0db8:0000:0000::/64 denotes a subnet with addresses

 2001:0db8:000:0000:FFFF:FFFF:FFFF:FFFF.
 The CIDR notation includes support for IPv4 addresses.
 For example,